RonanMarrinan/latin101portfolio/translation3.md

       - It is feminine, nominative and plural.

 7. What type of construction is ab fulmine?
-    - It is the ablative of place??? **Do you think "lightning" is the location of the event??**
+    - It is the ablative of means.

 C. Translation